West Genesee High School

-West Genesee Senior High School (colloquially referred to as West Genny or WG) is a 9-12 public high school in Camillus, New York, United States.
+West Genesee High School (colloquially referred to as West Genny or WG) is a 9–12 public high school in Camillus, New York, United States.
 It is part of the West Genesee Central School District.

 Recognized academic programs

 In addition to general and Regents level courses, the school offers a number of college-level course options for students through a variety of different programs.

 Advanced Placement courses

 West Genesee High School offers a wide variety of Advanced Placement Program (AP) courses to its students.
 These courses are generally considered "much more rigorous than the general course offerings".

 Courses offered include English language & composition, English literature & composition, world history, US history, statistics, calculus, physics, biology, French language, Spanish language, studio art, music theory.

 Syracuse University Project Advance

 In addition to AP courses, the school offers a number of courses through the Syracuse University Project Advance (SUPA) program.
 The students receive Syracuse University college credits, but the courses are taught by teachers named adjunct instructors by S.U. and are taught in classrooms at the high school as a part of a student's regular day.

 Courses offered through Project Advance include economics, psychology, public affairs, and sociology.